-Measure Purpose Typical Project application Note: Design details to be confirmed in relevant SCWMPs Temporary stream diversions Temporary practices used to convey stream water from above a construction activity to downstream of that activity Refer Section 6.6 of this CWMP Other controls (as rec quired) Slash/mulch bands Provide a layer of protection for an erodible surface.
-Detain sheet flows so that deposition of transported sediment can occur through settlement Mulch and slash bands may be used to temporarily stabilise areas and also filter runoff from disturbed areas where sheet flows are expected.
-When used to stabilise ground, an average of0.2 m thick layer of mulch will be applied.
-When used to assist with filtering run-off, a minimum of 1.5 m wide and 0.4 m thick band of mulch may be used.
-Silt sock/ polymer filled socks Temporarily impound sediment-laden runoff, slowing down the flow rate and allowing sediment to settle out of the water May be used on short batter slopes (pinned to ground) and around watercourses and vegetated or protected areas.
-Can provide secondary containment and treatment where it is not possible to direct flows to a water treatment pond.
-Stabilised entrance ways Stabilised pads at site entry and exit points to minimise these areas from becoming a source of sediment and also help to reduce dust generation and tracking of sediment to public roads.
+Measure Purpose Typical Project application Note: Design details to be confirmed in relevant SCWMPs Note these are not a primary sediment control device.
+Filter sock/ polymer filled socks To temporarily impound sediment-laden runoff, slowing down the flow rate and allowing sediment to settle out of the water.
+May be used on short batter slopes (pinned to ground) and around watercourses and vegetated or protected areas.
+Can provide secondary containment and treatment where it is not possible to direct flows to a sediment treatment pond.
+Filter Socks will be based on the design criteria within the Transport Agency Guidelines where practicable.
+Stabilised entrance ways Stabilised pads at site entry and exit points to minimise sediment generation from these areas and also help to reduce dust generation and tracking of sediment to public roads.
 For construction yards, and where site access points are identified.
 A typical detail is shown in Drawing MMA-DES- ESC-C0-DRG-4004.

-5.1 Establishment works
+5.2 Establishment works